chickensmitten/uniswap-triangular-arbitrage-python/readme.md

 # Uniswap Triangular Arbitrage Python
-- Refer to this for more information [poloniex triangular arbitrage](https://github.com/chickensmitten/poloniex-triangular-arbitrage)
+- The code is similar to [poloniex triangular arbitrage](https://github.com/chickensmitten/poloniex-triangular-arbitrage).
+Refer to it for more information